bbchui/bbchui.github.io/development_readMe.md

 - [ ] Bamboo stick will be able to move left and right using the arrow keys
 - [ ] The score will be shown and updated after each broken block
 - [ ] The panda will move faster or slower depending on where it bounces off the bamboo stick
-- [ ] Background music that can be toggled on/off
+- [ ] Implement power-ups (multiple pandas at once / panda will go through a line of blocks)
 - [ ] Production ReadMe

 ## Wireframe